 Where misconduct is reported and proven or strongly suspected, the journal has an obligation to report the issue to the relevant individual’s institution, who may conduct their own investigation.
 This applies to both research misconduct (e.g. completing research without ethical approval and consent, fabricating or falsifying data etc.) and publication misconduct (e.g. manipulating the peer review process, plagiarism, editorial malpractice etc.).
 Should the publication record need to be corrected, the publisher's correction policy will be followed.

 Should an individual lodge a complaint against an editorial decision, the editorial process, or other actions by journal members, they should first approach the editor-in-chief of the journal, explaining their complaint, and ask for a reasoned response.
-Should this not be forthcoming or adequate, the individual should raise the matter with the publisher (via the journal's online support system or direct email), who will investigate the nature of the complaint and act as arbiter on whether the complaint should be upheld and investigated further.
+Should this not be forthcoming or adequate, or should the complaint be against the editor-in-chief themselves, the individual should raise the matter with the publisher (via the journal's online support system or direct email), who will investigate the nature of the complaint and act as arbiter on whether the complaint should be upheld and investigated further.
 This will follow guidelines set out by COPE.
 Should a case be particularly complex, it may be submitted to COPE directly for advice on how to proceed.

 Complaints should be submitted by email, so that they can be best audited.
 A complaint will be acknowledged within 3 working days of receipt and the complainant will be kept updated with the expected process and timelines from that point until a resolution is found.
 If the complainant is unhappy with the response, they can ask for the complaint to be escalated to the head of the editorial team, who will review and supervise the matter from that point.